mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 ## Incorporating local word order: n-gram embeddings

-Recall that *bigrams* are ordered word-pairs that appear in the sentence, and $n$-grams are ordered $n$-tuples.
+*Bigrams* are ordered word-pairs that appear in the sentence, and $n$-grams are ordered $n$-tuples.
 A piece of text with $k$ words has $k-1$ bigrams and $k-n+1$ $n$-grams.

-The simplest way of including word-order in a representation is to consider $n$-grams for $n>1$, starting with bigrams ($n=2$).
-While these alone cannot capture long-range dependencies, Bag-of-$n$-Grams (BonG) representations — an extension of BoW counting how many times each $n$-gram occurs in the document — are a [surprisingly strong baseline for document classification](https://www.aclweb.org/anthology/P12-2018).
+Classic NLP methods utilise information about $n$-grams, and simple linear classifiers using Bag-of-n-gram (BonG) information are a [surprisingly strong baseline for document classification](https://www.aclweb.org/anthology/P12-2018).
+Of course, $n$-grams cannot capture long-range dependencies which LSTMs in principle can.
+But it will be surprising how much power this already gives.

+The trivial idea for incorporating $n$-grams into SIF embeddings is to treat n-grams like words, and compute word embeddings for them using either GloVe and word2vec.
+But the practical difficulty is that the number of distinct n-grams in the corpus gets very large even for $n=2$ (let alone $n=3$), making it almost impossible to solve word2vec or GloVe on current systems.
+Thus efficiency dictates a more *compositional* approach, defining in terms of word embeddings of the words involved in the $n$-gram.

+> Compositional $n$-gram embedding: Represent $n$-gram $g=(w_1,\dots,w_n)$ as the element-wise product $v_g=v_{w_1}\odot\cdots\odot v_{w_n}$ of the embeddings of its words.

 However, in an unsupervised setting they can still fail to capture similarity in ways that matter when only a few labeled samples are available.
 For example, the sentences "This movie is great!" and "I enjoyed the film." should mean the same thing to a binary sentiment classifier but share no $n$-gram information of any order.
 Thus having a label for the first example tells us nothing about the second.